Sahar-dev/weather/README.md

 # Rainfall Prediction MLops Project

-Predict next-day rainfall in Australia using machine learning and MLOps.
+Predict next-day rainfall in Australia using machine learning and MLOps using [Kaggle dataset]( https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package)

 ## Features

 - Data Cleaning
 - Feature Selection
 - Model Training
+- Keeping track of the models using MLFlow
 - API with FastAPI
 - Frontend with Streamlit
 - Dashboard with Streamlit, HTML, and PowerBI